 khard is an address book for the Unix command line.
-It can read, create, modify and delete carddav address book entries. khard only works with a local store of VCARD files.
+It can read, create, modify and delete vCard address book entries. khard only works with a local store of vCard files.
 It is intended to be used in conjunction with other programs like an email client, text editor, vdir synchronizer or VOIP client.

 configuration file (default:

 output debugging information